 I enjoy outdoor adventures with my husband and son, as well as meditating in nature and watching birds.
 I live in a rural community where I am nested in an extended family on land that has been in my husband’s family for many generations.
 This land rightfully belongs to the Cheraw people.

 In my career as a bodyworker and yoga teacher in Winston-Salem I work with the grief people feel about our culture’s loss of belonging to body, nature and community.
 18 Springs arose out of a desire to create a center for healers whose work was about mending these relationships.

 In my early 50s, two things happened that rocked my world.
-I began a mentorship with Reverend Willard Bass, and I participated in a workshop led by Angel Kyodo Williams called, “Race, Trauma and Wellbeing”, Through both of these experiences I was asked to talk and feel about race in a way that was personal and outside my comfort zone.
+I began a mentorship with Reverend Willard Bass, and I participated in a workshop led by Angel Kyodo Williams called, “Race, Trauma and Wellbeing”.
+Through both of these experiences I was asked to talk and feel about race in a way that was personal and outside my comfort zone.
 I began to recognize that I was wrapped in an energetic layer of protection provided by my whiteness.
 I learned how our nation's racist history is held in our bodies and that white dissociation from feelings about this history functions to keep racism and other social injustices in place.
 I began to make space for my grief about race and to allow it to begin to unwind my defenses.

+I am a collaborator by nature.
 I continually feel challenged and expanded by conversations with friends, coworkers and teachers around 18 Springs.
 My hope is that we can become a community with a strong practice of sitting with discomfort and hanging in there with one another as we grow in our capacity for building a culture of love and accountability.

 “When a system is far from equilibrium, small islands of coherence have the capacity to shift the entire system.” – Ilya Prigogine